 Usually, when we talk about car accidents, we think of them as involving more than one car.
-Whether a collision or a rear-end fender bender, it is true that most motor vehicle crashes involve more than one motorist.
-Yet there are a number of ways a deadly accident can occur with just one vehicle involved and these accidents are just as devastating as those involving multiple vehicles.
+Whether a collision or a rear-end fender bender, most motor vehicle crashes indeed involve more than one motorist.
+Yet there are many ways a deadly accident can occur with just one vehicle involved and these accidents are just as devastating as those involving multiple vehicles.

 This article will address:

 - The Dangers Involved in Single Vehicle Accidents

 - Are Single-Vehicle Crashes Lead to Large Settlements and Verdicts?

 - Examples of Settlements and Verdicts Reached in Single-Vehicle Crash Cases.

 Single-vehicle crashes can happen in many ways.
 A car’s faulty design may cause it to overturn, or the road may have dangerous deficiencies that cause a car to lose control, or an object may be negligently placed near the road causing a collision.
 In 2007, 59% of fatal crashes involved only one vehicle, as compared with 33% of injury crashes and 31% of property-damage-only crashes.
 These crashes pose an especially significant risk for young drivers who often travel fast and drive in a distracted manner.
 Among drivers ages 16-19 involved in fatal crashes in 2008, 49% were involved in single-vehicle crashes.
 As the statistics show, these types of crashes are extremely serious.Common Types of Single Vehicle Accidents

 By far, the most common single-car crash cases we handle involve either: